ietf-wg-mimi/draft-ietf-mimi-content/draft-ietf-mimi-content.md

 * message threading

-Delivery notifications and read receipts are addressed in [?I-D.mahy-mimi-message-status].
+Delivery notifications and read receipts are addressed in [@?I-D.mahy-mimi-message-status].
 Calling and conferencing will also be addressed in another document.

 # Overview